AlGepe/OmniCalcs/ValentinesSex/ValentinesSex.md

 ## 7 Not all sex is created equal
 **==> GOAL: (problems with bad sex -data about women that never experience orgasm-)**

+Unfortunately, these feelings and attitudes are fairly common in our society due mostly to the sexual repression and shaming that co-exists with very bad sexual education.
+As a result, studies estimate that around 33-50% of women are dissatisfied with how often they reach orgasm and up to 15% of women do not experience one in their entire life!

+It is specially shocking the shame that surrounds female pleasure because, unbeknownst to many men, women are arguably much better prepared for sexual pleasure and enjoyment.
+Men can have different types of orgasms, between 3 and 10 depending on how you define them, but women are capable of over 20 different orgasms according to some sources.
+Trying to imagine that as a guy can literally blow your mind so be careful.

+What this means is that the potential (for both men and women) to enjoy sex goes not only beyond the standard in-and-out missionary intercourses but also beyond what can be seen in porn and possibly our imagination.
+And such ability to experience pleasure is in everyone of us, it just takes practice, will and somewhere to learn from.

 **=========><=========**

 _Researchers have found that 33% to 50% of women experience orgasm infrequently and are dissatisfied with how often they reach orgasm.
 In addition, 10% to 15% of American women have never experienced an orgasm.
 During intercourse, only 35% of the female population climaxes._

 [Article 1](https://www.bustle.com/articles/175577-11-charts-graphs-that-show-the-female-orgasm-by-the-numbers)